doedje/jquery.soap/README.md

 													// 1) will be appended to url if appendMethodToURL=true
 													// 2) will be used for request element name when building xml from JSON 'params' (unless 'elementName' is provided)
 	appendMethodToURL: true,						// method name will be appended to URL defaults to true
-	SOAPAction: 'action',						// manually set the Request Header 'SOAPAction', defaults to the method specified above
+	SOAPAction: 'action',							// manually set the Request Header 'SOAPAction', defaults to the method specified above (optional)
 	soap12: false,									// use SOAP 1.2 namespace and HTTP headers - default to false

 	//params can be XML DOM, XML String, or JSON
 	params: domXmlObject,							// XML DOM object
 	params: xmlString,								// XML String for request (alternative to internal build of XML from JSON 'params')
-	params: {										// JSON structure used to build request XML - SHOULD be coupled with ('namespaceQualifier' AND 'namespaceUrl') AND ('method' OR 'elementName')
+	params: {										// JSON structure used to build request XML - SHOULD be coupled with ('namespaceQualifier' AND 'namespaceURL') AND ('method' OR 'elementName')
 		name: 'Remy Blom',
 		msg: 'Hi!'
 	},

 	//these options ONLY apply when the request XML is going to be built from JSON 'params'
-	namespaceQualifier: 'myns',						// used as namespace prefix for all elements in request (required)
+	namespaceQualifier: 'myns',						// used as namespace prefix for all elements in request (optional)
-	namespaceUrl: 'urn://service.my.server.com',	// namespace url added to parent request element (required)
+	namespaceURL: 'urn://service.my.server.com',	// namespace url added to parent request element (optional)
 	elementName: 'requestElementName',				// override 'method' as outer element (optional)

 	//callback functions
 	request: function (SOAPRequest)  {},			// callback function - request object is passed back prior to ajax call (optional)
 	success: function (SOAPResponse) {},			// callback function to handle successful return (required)
-	error:   function (SOAPResponse) {}				// callback function to handle fault return (required) }
+	error:   function (SOAPResponse) {},				// callback function to handle fault return (required)

+	// debugging
+	enableLogging: true						// to enable the local log function set to true, defaults to false (optional) }
 ```